 The geophysical data from previous IP and magnetic surveys were reviewed and consolidated in preparation for a drone supported airborne magnetic survey program.
-Pioneer Exploration Consulting was hired to conduct a high resolution airborne magnetic survey in the Pelham and West Contact areas.
+Pioneer Exploration Consulting was hired to conduct a high resolution drone magnetic survey in the Pelham and the Contact areas.
 The program was completed in late July, 2022 and the survey results were used in subsequent drill hole targeting.

 In November, 2022, Dynasty completed 4 NQ wireline diamond core holes in the Pelham resource area at Thundercloud.
 A total of 1000 metres were drilled, with core recoveries of nearly 100%.
 The core was logged for geology, and rock quality ("RQD"), with samples taken of all potentially significant mineralized zones in all 4 holes.
-DP22-02: 5.98 g/t over 34.5 metres, including 115 g/t over 1.5 metres; DP22-03: 8.42 g/t over 73.5 metres, including 72.2 g/t over 6.5 metres; and DP22-04: 25.5 g/t over 1.5 metres.
-Please refer to news releases of January 10, 16 and February 13, 2023 for more details.
+DP22-02: 5.98 g/t over 34.5 metres, DP22-03: 8.42 g/t over 73.5 metres, including 72.2 g/t over 6.5 metres; and DP22-04: 25.5 g/t over 1.5 metres.
+Please refer to news releases of January 10, 16, February 13 and June 12, 2023 for more details.